Brand new tank and all kit - Nitrates present!

 No, because nitrate does not chomp on nitrite.

 Micro-organisms 'eat' ammonia and 'poop' nitrite.
-More micro-organisms 'eat' this ammonia and 'poop' nitrate.
+More micro-organisms 'eat' this nitrite and 'poop' nitrate.
 If there are no micro-organisms in the tank yet, nitrate will remain the same as there's nothing making it.
 Once ammonia is added during a fishless cycle, or fish are put in the tank, they excrete ammonia and as the micro-organisms grow they make nitrate as the end product.

 I'm thinking tap water can be the only logical answer after reading about.